 His influences transcend the world of beats and tunes to include the world of words and big books.

 Haber found my “which books would you say had the biggest influence on you?” absurd.
 “This question has no answer at all.
 I would start and not know when to stop,” he said.
-I did, however, manage to get a few titles out of him so literature lovers: get your notebooks and pens ready cause you’re gonna want to take notes.
+I did, however, manage to get a few titles out of him so literature lovers: get your notebooks and pens ready cause you’re gonna want to write them down.

 How did the project come together?